Investigations and diagnosis

 Patient history should include the following:r

-- cancer treatment (surgery, lymph node dissection, radiotherapy, complications)
+- cancer treatment (surgery, lymph node dissection, radiotherapy, complications, chemotherapy regime)

-Physical exam of the affected limb should include:r
+Physical exam of the affected limb or body part should include:r

-- presence and severity of swelling - measuring circumference of affected limb (trunk or head and neck region) and compare this with unaffected limb using tape measure.
+- presence and severity of swelling - use a tape measure to measure at regular intervals the circumference of the affected limb and compare this with the unaffected limb

-- presence of Stemmer’s sign – thickened skin at the base of the second toe or middle finger, compared with the unaffected limb indicates lymphoedema
+- presence of Stemmer’s sign – thickened skin at the base of the second toe or middle finger, compared with the unaffected limb indicates persistent lymphoedema related fibrosis.

 - weight and height (BMI)